HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-4 Connectors.md

 #### Pro Tips for Using Connectors

-1. **Keep connectors clean and dry** – They’re the gatekeepers of your signal, so treat them well.
+1. **Keep connectors clean and dry** – They're crucial connection points for your signal, so treat them well.
-2. **Don’t over-tighten** – Hand-tight is usually just right for handhelds.
+2. **Tighten, but don’t over-tighten** – Hand-tight is usually just right for handhelds.
 3. **Be gentle with SMA connectors** – They’re tough, but not indestructible.
 4. **Stick to one connector type in your shack** – It’ll save you from adapter headaches down the road.